Lightweight Detection of a Small Number of Large Errors in a Quantum Circuit: Introduction

 Suppose we want to test whether two $n$-qubit unitaries $U$ and $\tilde{U}$ over an arbitrary gate-set are equal or not.
 We can apply these unitaries as a black-box, but cannot look inside them.
 For example, we can think of $U$ as corresponding to an implementation of some $s$-gate quantum circuit on a chip, which for whatever reason we already know to be a correct implementation. $\tilde{U}$ is another chip that has just come off the production line and that is supposed to equal~$U$, but that may or may not be different (faulty) in one or more of the $s$ elementary gates.
 We want to test whether $U$ and $\tilde{U}$ are either equal, or far in $D^{max}$-distance.

 In Section~\ref{ssecusingseparately} we describe a well-known test that compares $U$ and $\tilde{U}$ by effectively comparing their ``Choi states''.
-By running $U\otimes I$ on the first half of $n$ EPR-pairs, running $\tilde{U}\otimes I$ on the first half of another batch of $n$ EPR-pairs, and comparing the two resulting $2n$-qubit states\footnote{ Jonas Helsen (personal communication) noted that one can also do something similar by applying $U$ and $\tilde{U}$ each to their own copy of the same Haar-random $n$-qubit state.
+By running $U\otimes I$ on the first half of $n$ EPR-pairs, running $\tilde{U}\otimes I$ on the first half of another batch of $n$ EPR-pairs, and comparing the two resulting $2n$-qubit states\footnote{This protocol has been used in various places, and has recently even been implemented on a small quantum computer~\cite{KLPCSC:qcompiling}.
+Jonas Helsen (personal communication) noted that one can also do something similar by applying $U$ and $\tilde{U}$ each to their own copy of the same Haar-random $n$-qubit state.
 This saves half the qubits, but generating two copies of the same Haar-random state (or something pseudo-random like running a 2-design) is not so lightweight.
 The idea is somewhat similar to the experimentally motivated method of Elben et al.~\cite{elbenea:verification} to test whether two separate experimental implementations (possibly on very different types of physical hardware platforms) produce approximately the same state by applying the same random product unitary to both and then measuring in the standard basis.} with a swap-test, we obtain a test with acceptance probability given by